 - Stay Off Social Media: Anything you post on social media may find its way into court and in front of the judge.
 It’s advisable to avoid any discussions of court hearings on social media and avoid posting anything that could harm your case- even if you are not “friends” or otherwise directly connected.
 Mutual friends and acquaintances may forward your posts.

 Confronting a high conflict person in your life may cause you to be on the defending end of a restraining order.
 Consider your options carefully, such as bringing a witness if you have concerns about false allegations and ask your attorney what other avenues are available for dealing with high conflict persons.

 - If You Have Questions, Ask: As with any complex legal issues, if you have questions, ask your attorney.
 Do not assume anything.

-At Law & Mediation Firm of Klueck & Hoppes, APC, we are here to help you understand any restraining orders that may be involved with your case.
+At Family law San Diego, we are here to help you understand any restraining orders that may be involved with your case.